siavava/portfolio/content/projects/deep-learning/hyperparameter-tuning.md

 \end{tikzpicture}
 $$

-**The experiment: capacity, held constant otherwise.** The network is a two-layer fully connected classifier on CIFAR-10 — `Linear(3072 → H) → ReLU → Linear(H → 10) → Softmax`, trained with SGD
-(learning rate `0.001`, momentum `0.9`, batch size `64`) for 25 epochs.
+The experiment holds everything constant but capacity.
+The network is a two-layer fully connected classifier on CIFAR-10, `Linear(3072 → H) → ReLU → Linear(H → 10) → Softmax`, trained with SGD (learning rate `0.001`, momentum `0.9`, batch size `64`) for 25 epochs.
 Only
 the hidden width $H$ changes: a wide model with $H = 1024$ (3.16M parameters) and a narrow one with $H = 256$ (0.79M).
 Wider means more freedom to fit the training set; the question is what that freedom costs on held-out data.

-**Scoring more than the error.** Training loss almost always improves with capacity — it measures fit, not generalization — so the code reads several other quantities off the trained weights: their Frobenius and spectral norms, their distance from initialization, an $L_{1,\infty}$ norm, and the 5th-percentile output **margin** (the correct-class logit minus the best
+Training loss almost always improves with capacity, since it measures fit rather than generalization, so the code reads several other quantities off the trained weights: their Frobenius and spectral norms, their distance from initialization, an $L_{1,\infty}$ norm, and the 5th-percentile output **margin** (the correct-class logit minus the best